ajakubo1/CanvasMenu/README.md

 ```

-I've create it this way, so you can connect a couple of different menus (options menu, main menu).
+I've created it this way, so you can connect a couple of different menus (options menu, main menu).

 ## Installation